springload/draftail/README.md

 entityTypes: [],
 // List of active decorators.
 decorators: [],
-// Max level of nesting for unordered and ordered lists.
+// Max level of nesting for list items.
 0 = no nesting.
-// Note: Draft.js only provides styles for list nesting up to a depth of 4.
-// Please refer to the documentation to add styles for further nesting levels.
+Maximum = 10.
 maxListNesting: 1,
-// Frequency at which the save callback is triggered (ms).
+// Frequency at which to call the save callback (ms).
 stateSaveInterval: 250,
 ```